gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 ## Compressing a GIF

-We can use the gifsicle command line tool to optimise (compress) an Animated GIF.
-The a parameters I use here are explained in the gifsicle man page, and I arrived at them with a lot of experimentation.
+We can use the [gifsicle](https://www.lcdf.org/gifsicle/) command line tool to optimise (compress) an Animated GIF.
+The a parameters I use here are explained in the [gifsicle man page](https://www.lcdf.org/gifsicle/man.html), and I arrived at them with [years of experimentation](/2016/06/16/post-processing-animated-gifs/).

 ```sh
 /opt/homebrew/bin/gifsicle -O1 -Okeep-empty --careful "$@" > "${@%.gif}.o.gif"